deniszykov/csharp-eval-unity3d/Readme.md

 fn(); // -> Vector3(1.0f, 1.0f, 1.0f)
 ```

-iOS, WebGL and most consoles use AOT compilation which imposes following restrictions on the dynamic code execution:
+iOS, WebGL and most console platforms use AOT compilation which imposes following restrictions on the dynamic code execution:

 * only **Expression&lt;Func&lt;...&gt;&gt;** could be used with **CompileAot()** and Lambda types
 * only static methods using primitives (int, float, string, object ...) are optimized for fast calls